Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn

 Prof Richard W. Slatta

-- Professor emeritus Slatta joined the NC State faculty in August 1980, after completing his doctoral work at the University of Texas at Austin.
-Since then he has taught a variety of courses, published widely (books, articles, reviews), directed the History Graduate Program and Public History Program, the CHASS First-Year Seminar program (defunct), and the university First Year Inquiry Program.
+- Professor emeritus Slatta joined the NC State faculty in August 1980, after completing doctoral work at the University of Texas at Austin.
+Since then he has taught a variety of courses, published widely (10 books, many articles and reviews), directed the History Graduate Program and Public History Program, the CHASS First-Year Seminar program (defunct), and the University First Year Inquiry Program.

 - Brief bio: Born on a cold October night in Powers Lake, North Dakota [is there any other kind?
 Get out your atlas], Slatta spent his first ten years in the ND metropolises of Wildrose, Upham, Gackle, and Enderlin.
 Thereafter he enjoyed stints in Manderson, Wyoming, Turlock, California [famous then for turkeys and watermelons], and Hillsboro, Oregon [next to Nike in Beaverton].
 Yes, the West is Best!

 - In 1969, he earned his BA in history at Pacific Lutheran University in Parkland, Washington, focusing on western US and frontier history.
 (Go Lutes).